 7. The camels need some water, too

 Another costumbre to keep in mind when celebrating Reyes is that camels definitely need grass, but eating pasture is seriously thirsty business.
-People in Puerto Rico and several other Latin American countries leave glasses of water out with their hay-filled shoeboxes, all in the hopes that the camels will gain the strength needed to continue their journey (and leave you a few gifts, too).
+People in Puerto Rico and several other Latin American countries leave glasses of water out with their hay-filled shoeboxes, hoping the camels will gain the strength to continue their journey (and leave you a few gifts, too).

 8. Celebrating Víspera de Reyes, or Three Kings Eve